Stringent $\sigma_8$ constraints from small-scale galaxy clustering using a hybrid MCMC+emulator framework: Discussion

 \subsection{Comparison to existing $f\sigma_8$ constraints}

 Figure~\ref{fig:fsigma8} compares our growth rate of structure constraints $f\sigma_8(z)$ with previous clustering analyses using BOSS and extended BOSS data \citep[eBOSS;][]{2016Dawson}.
-To obtain $f\sigma_8$ constraints at an earlier redshift, we evolve a uniform subsample of our cosmology posterior chain through \textsc{Colossus}.
+To obtain $f\sigma_8$ constraints at an arbitrary redshift $z$, we use \textsc{Colossus}, which allows us to analytic evolve redshift-dependent cosmology parameters to arbitrary redshifts.
+Specifically, we draw a uniform subsample from our cosmology posterior chain and use \textsc{Colossus} to calculate the $f\sigma_8(z)$ for each point in the subsample.
 For our fiducial analysis including environment-based bias, we obtain

 where the effective redshift of the sample $z_\mathrm{eff} = 0.52$.
 Without environment-based bias, the $1\sigma$ uncertainty further reduces to $\pm 0.012$.

 We showcase the Planck 1--2$\sigma$ constraints with the black bands.
 The other late-time growth rate constraints can be further grouped into large-scale analyses and small-scale analyses, with $30h^{-1}$Mpc as a rough delinearization between the two regimes.
 The large-scale results rely on analytical models of large-scale features such as the BAO and RSD and are thus less sensitive to non-linear evolution and the details of galaxy--halo connection modeling.
 Such studies include \citet{2017Alam} using BOSS large-scale RSD+BAO, \citet{2021Bautista} and \citet{2021deMattia} using eBOSS large-scale RSD+BAO, and \citet{2012Beutler}, which uses the 6dF Galaxy Survey at lower redshift.